 If a large proportion of users need to work with files that are kept private, set the Home directory to H: so it appears at the top of the list.
 Conversely, mapping the Home directory to U: will put it at the bottom of the list.

 For software packages like Microsoft Office, consider where the default save folder should be set to.

 In some organisations the home folder may get very little use and so not require a drive mapping at all.

 The arrangement described above may not work for every organisation, but hopefully it will give you ideas to improve and simplify the management of your shared files.
 It will not eliminate the need for custom share permissions but may help to reduce the number and complexity of changes that need to be managed.

-In secure environments there is a tendency to say – "we can’t share document X with any other teams, therefore we can’t share any files.
-The fallback option then becomes email, which is actually far more difficult to monitor and control.
+In secure environments there is a tendency to say – "you can’t share document X with any other teams, therefore we can’t share any folders.
+The fallback option for users then becomes email, which is actually far more difficult to monitor and control.

-Even in the most complex environments, with many permissions to consider there is often an advantage to be found in providing a file storage area that everyone understands will never be accidentally shared with any other teams.
+Even in the most complex environments, with many permissions to consider, there is often value to be found in providing a file storage area that everyone understands will never be shared with any other teams.

 “The sky is filled with stars, invisible by day” ~ Henry Wadsworth Longfellow

-NoDrives - Hide mapped drives from Windows Explorer
+How-to: NoDrives - Hide mapped drives from Windows Explorer.

-MapDrive - Map a Drive letter to a network file share, non-persistent (VBScript)
+How-to: MapDrive - Map a Drive letter to a network file share, non-persistent (VBScript).